claireloconnell/claireloconnell.github.io/_posts/2022-07-28-networkaesthetics.md

 </figure>

 I hope this was helpful!
 Remember, when you find yourself fighting with R and you just can't get something to work, Google it.
 Odds are someone has worked through a similiar problem and graciously posted their solution.
 Websites like [Stack Overflow](https://stackoverflow.com/) are extremely helpful for getting you started or finding inspiration.
 You can then adapt posted solutions to best serve you.
 This is exactly how I worked through _many_ issues.

-Lastly, pay attention to colors you are using, particularly for our color-blind people.
-[Here](https://stackoverflow.com/questions/57153428/r-plot-color-combinations-that-are-colorblind-accessible) is just one of many helpful resources for helping you pick a color pallet that is inclusive!